beaconcrm/beacon-csv-importer-sample-qa/README.md

 }
 ```

 __Tip:__ the [`src/mapRow/index.js`](./src/mapRow/index.js) file is invoked for each row.
+This is where you need to write your code.

 ## What we'd like to see

 1. **Good code structure** - split out the mapping logic in `src/mapRow/index.js` into multiple files
-2. **Unit tests** - your mapping files definitely will need unit tests.
-We've pre-installed mocha for you, but you can use a different unit testing library if you prefer.
+2. **Unit tests** - each of your mapping files will need unit tests.
+We've pre-installed [mocha](https://mochajs.org/) for you, but you can use a different unit testing library if you prefer.
 Run `npm run test` in the terminal.
 3. **Data validation** - CSV files are often messy and contain incorrect data.
 We __don't__ want to include invalid data in our mapped "row" objects.
 (They would fail to save into the database) See [expected data formats](#expected-data-formats) for more information.
 4. **Data tidy up** - some of the data is valid, but needs a little tidying up.
 If you could write code to tidy things up, that would be fabulous.
     * Email addresses always be lowercase